KatrinDT/getting_cleaning_data/README.md

 # Coursera Getting and Cleaning Data course project

+The course project focuses on a data set for Human Activity Recognition Using Smartphones.

 This repository contains the following files:
 + README.md: this file explains how all of the scripts work and how they are connected.